 For patients presenting with an inverted nipple

 Downward pressure should be applied to the areola.
-The downward pressure causes the protrusion of the nipple which can then be properly cleaned.
+The downward pressure causes the protrusion of the nipple; which can then be properly cleaned.
 In addition, the patient should be instructed to wear a comfortable, well-fitted bra for exercise to prevent friction from clothing that may exacerbate the condition.

 Eczematous lesions of the nipple and areola are treated with basic hygiene routines and topical steroid creams.

 If medical treatments fail, abscesses and eczematous conditions of the nipple may require surgery.
-Fistulas are treated surgically with a fistulotomy in order to remove abscesses and promote drainage.
+Fistulas are treated surgically with a fistulotomy; in order to remove abscesses and promote drainage.
 The remnant abscess cavity will heal once the abscess has been treated.

-When the nipple is everted by surgery, the underlying anatomical defects are corrected and recurrent breast fistulas of the ducts are prevented.
+Moreover, when the nipple is everted by surgery, the underlying anatomical defects are corrected and recurrent breast fistulas of the ducts are prevented.
 An ongoing eczematous condition of the nipple should always be biopsied to exclude Paget’s disease and related conditions.

-It is important to determine whether the nipple discharge is oozing out of one or several pores.
+It is important to determine whether the nipple discharge is oozing out of one, or several pores.
 Conventionally, the management of a nipple discharge from a single duct is surgical.
 However, surgery can also play a role in the treatment of a discharge arising from multiple ducts.